Skip to Content

 Flowchart illustrating the ID.me IP/MFA workflow

-All NCI application users onboarding with ID.me must complete IP/MFA set-up and link their ID.me credentials to their CTEP-IAM accounts.
+All NCI application users must link their ID.me credentials to their CTEP-IAM accounts.
 This process must be completed directly through the CTEP-IAM application site.
-Once an ID.me IP/MFA account has been linked, only ID.me credentials (username and password plus the selected MFA option) will allow a user to access NCI systems.
+Once an ID.me account has been linked, only ID.me credentials (username and password, plus the selected MFA option) will allow a user to access NCI systems.
 CTEP-IAM credentials will no longer allow access.
-Users will only need to verify their identity with ID.me once.

 Webinars: